abz2489/scrum-sisters/README.md

 - Email
 - Check if email exists
 - Error message for invalid email
-- Error message for existing Username
+- Error message for existing Username - No longer necessary as using first and last name.
 - Password (min 8 characters)
-- Hashed using Werkszeug
+- Password Hashed using Werkszeug
-- Error message for invalid password
 - Confirm Password
+- Select Rugby club
 - Submit button
 - POST method

+**Profile Page** accessible only to the registered/logged in users
+- Displays user's details
+- Full Name
+- Email address
+- Option to change details.
+- Option to delete account.
+    - Modal pop up to confirm deletion
+- My Club section with hyperlink to club page

+**Club Page** accessible only to the logged in users
+- Displays teams that come under the club
+- Add team button for user's to add new teams

+**Team Profile** - accessible only to the logged in users
+- Team Name
+- Club Name
+- Age Group
+- Training Days & Times
+- Training location
+- Social media links
+- Edit button
+- Delete button
+    - Modal pop up to confirm deletion

 **Sign In Page**
 - Form